If you came directly to this page you may wish to read an introduction to this section first.

 Ciciliano seen from Pisoniano (above) and from the modern town (below)

 Ciciliano is situated at the northern end of a valley which runs to the east of the Monti Prenestini.
 It controls a pass which still bears the name of Passo della Fortuna, because the ancient inhabitants of the River Aniene valley crossed it on their way to Santuario della Fortuna Primigenia at Palestrina.

-It was founded in the XIth or XIIth century and for some time it was a possession of the Benedictine monks of Subiaco.
+It was founded in the XIth or XIIth century and for some time it was a possession of the Benedictine abbots of Subiaco.

 In the late XIVth century Ciciliano (together with S. Vito) was acquired by the Colonna, a very powerful family with many fiefdoms south of Rome.
 Ciciliano was their northernmost possession and put the Colonna almost in contact with the Orsini, another powerful family having fiefdoms in the Aniene valley and in other areas north of Rome, such as Bracciano.
 The two families competed for controlling Tivoli, but that town was never a fiefdom either of the Colonna or of the Orsini.

 (left) Coat of arms of Pope Martin V (Oddone Colonna) at Palazzo Colonna; (right) 1759 coat of arms of Girolamo Theodoli, Earl of Ciciliano, at S. Maria della Palla

 In 1565 the Colonna sold Ciciliano to the Massimo who in turn sold it to Mons.
 Girolamo Theodoli, Bishop of Cadiz in 1572.
 The Theodoli came from Forlė, a town near Cesena, and they retained Ciciliano until 1816 when they gave up their feudal rights.

 Gates: (left) Porta S. Anna; (right) Arco Valerio